-Alesandra T. Ty, 41 years old, Filipino, was appointed Assistant Treasurer of GT Capital on February 14, 2012.
-She was appointed as a Director of GT Capital in 2020.
+Alesandra T. Ty, 42 years old, Filipino, was appointed Assistant Treasurer of GT Capital on February 14, 2012.
 She graduated from the Ateneo de Manila University with a Bachelor of Science degree in Legal Management.
 She then earned her Master's in Business Administration from the China Europe International Business School in Shanghai, China.
-She is currently Director and Corporate Treasurer of AXA Philippines; Corporate Secretary and Corporate Treasurer of First Metro Investment Corporation; Corporate Secretary of GT Foundation, Inc.; Senior Vice President and Treasurer of Federal Homes, Inc.; and Executive Vice President of Grand Titan Capital Holdings, Inc.
+She is currently Director and Corporate Treasurer of AXA Philippines; Corporate Secretary and

+Corporate Treasurer of First Metro Investment Corporation; Corporate Secretary of GT Foundation, Inc.; Senior Vice President and Treasurer of Federal Homes, Inc.; and Executive Vice President of Grand Titan Capital Holdings, Inc.

-Vicente Saniel Socco, 62 years old, is the Chairman of GT Capital Auto and Mobility Holdings, Inc. (GTCAM).
-GTCAM is a wholly-owned subsidiary of GT Capital and is the vehicle for the management of the Group's mobility initiatives and automotive dealerships.
-He brings forty-one years of expertise in the automotive sector.
+Vicente Jose Saniel Socco, 63 years old, is the Chairman of GT Capital Auto and Mobility Holdings, Inc. GT Capital Auto and Mobility Holdings, Inc. is a wholly-owned subsidiary of GT Capital and is the vehicle for the management of the Group's mobility initiatives and automotive dealerships.
+He brings 42 years of expertise in the automotive sector.
 Mr. Socco began his career with Toyota in the Philippines as a member of its marketing team.
-He was then appointed General Affairs Manager of Toyota's Manila Representative Office in 1984, until Toyota Motor Philippines Corporation (TMP) opened in 1988, where he rose through the ranks to become Senior Vice President (SVP) for Marketing and After-Sales.
+He was then appointed General Affairs Manager of Toyota's Manila Representative Office in 1984, until Toyota Motor Philippines Corporation opened in 1988, where he rose through the ranks to become Senior Vice President for Marketing and After-Sales.
 In 2001, Mr. Socco joined the regional headquarters of Toyota in Singapore.
-Mr. Socco was appointed SVP of Lexus Asia in 2007, concurrent with his roles as the Executive-in-Charge for country operations at Toyota Motor Asia Pacific (TMAP).
+Mr. Socco was appointed Senior Vice President of Lexus Asia in 2007, concurrent with his roles as the Executive-in-Charge for country operations at Toyota Motor Asia Pacific.
 In 2012, he assumed the role of Executive Vice President and acting Chief Operating Officer for the region.
-Then, in 2014, he was assigned to Toyota's global headquarters as Project General Manager for TMAP in Japan.
-He then returned to Singapore in 2017 as EVP for Lexus Asia until his retirement in July 2019.
+Then, in 2014, he was assigned to Toyota's global headquarters as Project General Manager for Toyota Motor Asia Pacific in Japan.
+He then returned to Singapore in 2017 as Executive Vice President for Lexus Asia until his retirement in July 2019.
 Mr. Socco garnered his Bachelor of Science in Economics at the University of the Philippines in Diliman and completed the Executive Development Program of the Wharton School of the University of Pennsylvania.

 Atty.
-Antonio V. Viray, 82 years old, Filipino, has served as Corporate Secretary of GT Capital since 2009.
+Antonio V. Viray, 83 years old, Filipino, has served as Corporate Secretary of GT Capital since 2009.
 His legal profession started as a litigation lawyer of the Feria Law Office (then Feria Manglapus & Associates).
-He then embarked on a banking career with the Philippine Savings Bank (PSBank) holding the positions of Senior Vice-President for Loans, Legal, Administrative, Branch Operations and Corporate Secretary.
-When PSBank was acquired by Metropolitan Bank & Trust Company (Metrobank), he was recruited as General Counsel (then Special Counsel) of Metrobank, later becoming Senior Vice President, Corporate Secretary, and Director.
-He is currently Corporate Secretary of Grand Titan Capital Holdings, Inc., Chief Legal Adviser of the Bankers Institute of the Philippines (BAIPhil) and Of Counsel of Feria Tantoco Daos Law Firm.
+He then embarked on a banking career with the Philippine Savings Bank (holding the positions of Senior Vice President for Loans, Legal, Administrative, Branch Operations and Corporate Secretary.
+When PSBank was acquired by Metropolitan Bank & Trust Company, he was recruited as General Counsel (then Special Counsel) of Metropolitan Bank & Trust Company, later becoming Senior Vice President, Corporate Secretary, and Director.
+He is currently Corporate Secretary of Grand Titan Capital Holdings, Inc., Chief Legal Adviser of the Bankers Institute of the Philippines and Of Counsel of Feria Tantoco Daos Law Firm.

 His foundations as a respected corporate lawyer and secretary were provided by Colegio de San Juan de Letran (Letran College), where he graduated Valedictorian of his Associate in Arts, the University of Santo Tomas, where he finished his Bachelor of Laws as Valedictorian and Magna Cum Laude; and Northwestern University School of Law in Chicago, Illinois, U.S.A., where he obtained his Master of Laws (emphasis on Corporation Law) degree through a Ford Foundation Fellowship Grant.
 He placed 19th in the 1961 BAR exams.

-He was principal counsel in the joint ventures of the Metrobank Group with Toyota Motors Corporation, AXA Insurance and ANZ Bank (for Metrobankcard).
+He was principal counsel in the joint ventures of the Metrobank Group with Toyota Motors Corporation, AXA Insurance and ANZ Bank (for Metrobank Card).
 As Of Counsel of Feria Law Office, he helped oversee some joint ventures of the Federal Land Group.